Healthy Hooves is a nutritionally-balanced, low-calorie, high-fibre feed for leisure horses and ponies with added

 Typical analysis (%) ‘as fed’

-Alfalfa pellets, oat straw, alfalfa, molasses, rape seed oil, garlic, vitamin and mineral premix, mould inhibitor
+Alfalfa pellets, cereal straw, alfalfa, molasses, rape seed oil, garlic, vitamin and mineral premix, mould inhibitor

 The visual appearance of the actual product may vary due to environmental conditions during growth and time of harvest.